dadaPipes/SharpMermaid/SharpMermaid.Docs/docs/features/project-diagram/physical-project -diagram.md

 ## Description

 As a developer,
-I want to generate a diagram that accurately reflects the physical arrangement of projects and files on disk,
-So that I can analyze the hierarchy and structure of the solution.
+I want to generate a diagram that reflects the solution structure on disk, So that I can analyze and visualize project organization and dependencies.

 ## Rules